Max Armstrong: Broadcast History

 Armstrong's first job out of college was for the Illinois Farm Bureau as a broadcast editor, which was where he met Orion Samuelson.
 For 42 years, Max Armstrong and Orion Samuelson have partnered together, first on WGN radio, and later on the TV Show U.S. Farm Report, until creating the show This Week in Agribusiness.

 Since July 2009, Armstrong has been director of broadcasting for Farm Progress.
 He produces and hosts the Farm Progress America and Max Armstrong’s Midwest Digest daily radio programs.
 Armstrong also hosts a three-minute feature, "Farming America", on the Tribune Radio Network.

 From 1977 to 2009, Armstrong was the agri-business broadcaster for WGN Radio before the program transitioned to a weekly Saturday morning show and accompanying podcast entitled The Morning Show with Orion and Max.

 In May 2023, Armstrong announced his retirement from farm broadcasting after 48 years and officially retired in June 2023.
 However, he still contributes to Farm Progress and This Week in Agribusiness still having a passion for both broadcasting and sharing stories of the farm community.
+In March 2026, Armstrong returned to the anchor desk at This Week in Agribusiness for a special tribute to the recently deceased Samuelson.